 5 Creative Ways for Teens to Earn Money

 You’re never too young to start a business and build it into a success.
 And it’s not as hard as you might think!
 Starting their own business will teach your teen responsibility and strong business skills.
 And they can earn money to start saving for college.
 A few ideas might include a lawn care service, pet sitting service or selling new and used products online. eBay and Amazon both offer ways for you to make extra money selling yard sale and Goodwill finds.
 Help your teen research local business requirements including business license and registration.

 Similar to tutoring, but instead of helping just one person, they can make money teaching a class to many.
 Udemy is a website that offers online video courses on just about any subject you can imagine.
 Is your teen a Facebook or Instagram guru?
 Or maybe they know all about building a YouTube channel.
 They can create their own video course to teach other people what they know and earn a passive income.
 And, if they’re not sure about how to create or market their own business, Udemy is also a great place for them to find courses that will teach them what they need to know.

 Don’t want to teach a video course?
 If you can read and write and you’re knowledgeable on a topic that others want to know about, you can become an author.
 Don’t believe me?
 Check out Marc Guberti’s author profile on Amazon.
 This teen has a successful business teaching online courses on Udemy, writing books on Amazon, and keeping up with his popular blog.
 With Amazon paying a 70% profit to authors selling their eBooks for at least $2.99, that adds up to a nice payday.
 All of these ideas for teens to earn money should look good on your teens college applications but especially this one!

 There are a variety of companies that offer t-shirt printing for your own designs.
 Just upload a design, choose the type of shirt you want to offer, and start your t-shirt campaign.
 If your teen is creative, this could be a great money-making opportunity.
 There’s no start-up fee either.
 All you have to do is create and market.
 The printing company will keep a portion of the profits to cover their costs and deposit the remaining profits in your account.

-If your teen is crafty, Etsy welcomes them as long as their store is registered and managed by a parent or legal guardian.
-This is a great site for crafters to sell their handmade products.
+If your teen is crafty, Etsy is a great place for them!
+Etsy makes it possible for them to be able to sell their crafts in an online store.
+Etsy welcomes teens as long as their store is registered and managed by a parent or legal guardian.
+There are so many awesome crafts that teens can make and sell- here is a list of 45 ideas for handmade products.

 So which of these creative ways for teens to earn money is the one that you think your teen will be most excited about?